Bawowe History, Family Crest & Coats of Arms

 Early Notables of the Bawowe family (pre 1700)

 Outstanding amongst the family at this time was Benedict Burgh (fl.
 1472), English clerk and translator, Rector of Sandon, Essex, in 1440, Archdeacon of Colchester in 1465, a prebendary of St. Paul's in 1472; Stephen Borough (1525-1584), an English navigator, born on an estate of the some name in the parish of Northam, Devonshire, on 25 Sept.
 1525.
 His son, Christopher Borough (fl.
 1579-1587), was the chronicler of one of the most interesting journeys into Persia recorded in the pages of Hakluyt.

 Stephen's younger brother William Borough (1536-1599), was also an English navigator and author, born at Northam, Devonshire, in 1536...

 Some of the Bawowe family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Bawowe family to the New World and Oceana
+Migration of the Bawowe family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Bawowes were some of the first of the immigrants to arrive in North America: Anthony Burroes, who arrived in Virginia in 1617, three years before the "Mayflower."
 John Burrowes and his wife Bridget, who came to Virginia in 1620.